sdeck51/jekyll-now/_posts/2017-4-4-Segmentation.md

 ### What is Image Segmentation?
 ![](http://i.imgur.com/mSJDVCS.jpg)![](http://i.imgur.com/qZh484g.png)
 In computer vision, image segmentation is the idea of partitioning an image into segments.
 These segments represent objects and boundaries that can be used to more easily label or classify what is in an image.
+Semantic segmentation is a variation on segmentation, where not only are we partitioning an image into coherent parts, but also labeling the parts.

 ### Fully Convolutional Networks
 Fully Convolutional Networks(FCN) are fairly new architectures [CITE].
 Like Convnets, FCNs impose convolution and pooling layers to extract feature maps from input images.
 What differs FCNs from traditional classification ConvNets is instead of classifying entire images FCNs classify every pixel.
-There are no fully connected layers, which is how ConvNets  and there are transposed convolution layers, used for upsampling.
-This upsampling layer/s is/are also learned.
-Additionally skips connections are used in various layers towards the upsampling layer to hopefully capture finer grain features in the image.
-In this tutorial we'll attempt to build a FCN using the popular VGG16 model.
+There are no fully connected layers, which are instead replaced with convolution layers.
+For this tutorial we're also implementing transposed convolution layers, used for upsampling.
+Lik convolution layers weights, upsampling layers weights are also learned.
+Additionally, skips connections are used in various layers towards the upsampling layer to hopefully capture finer grain features in the image.
+In this tutorial we'll attempt to build a FCN for semantic segmentation using the popular VGG19 model.

 # Data
 The data we'll be using is from the MIT Scene Parsing website [here](http://sceneparsing.csail.mit.edu/).
 It contains 20,000 training images, and 2000 validation images across 151 different classes.
 The data we need is simply formatted in 4 folders that contain training images, training labels, validation images, validation labels.
 Due to having so many images it's a good idea to cache them on disc for quicker access.